openshift/enhancements/enhancements/network/allow-external-ip-overrides.md

 ## Summary

-The Openshift API server provides a set of network admission plugins.
+The OpenShift API server provides a set of network admission plugins.
 One of these plugins is the external IP range checker.
 There is an [externalIPNetworkCIDRs](https://docs.openshift.com/container-platform/3.11/install_config/master_node_configuration.html#master-node-config-network-config "externalipnetworkcidr") parameter that controls the allowable range of external IPs that a service can have in a cluster.
 This enhancement proposal is to modify the external IP range checker admission plugin to allow an admin user with